Troubleshooting High Availability

 Check the Firewall Log

 Visit Status > System Logs, Firewall tab on the secondary node.
-Check the log for entries failing to reach the secondary’s Sync interface on the GUI port, as seen in XMLRPC Sync Failure Firewall Log Entry.
-If the traffic is shown as blocked, adjust the Sync interface rules as needed.
+Check the log for entries failing to reach the GUI port using the Sync interface on the secondary, as seen in XMLRPC Sync Failure Firewall Log Entry.
+If the traffic is shown as blocked, adjust the Sync interface firewall rules as needed.

 ../../_images/ha-xmlrpc-fail-fwlog.png